xxyzz/myblog/_posts/2017-07-07-in-manchuria.md

 layout: post
 title: "In Manchuria"
 date: 2017-07-07 18:08:00 +0800
-description: "A great book of Dongbei's history and China's rural areas."
+description: "A great book of the history of Northeast China."
 ---

 *In Manchuria* is the second book of Michael Meyer.
 The book describes his experiences during his three years living in Dongbei.
 Through his book I have found lots of things I had never noticed before.

 ## Hoten Camp

 I never knew Shenyang has a prisoner of war camp until I read the book.
-The museum is tiny and shabby but I'm glad to see a real camp with my own eyes for free.
+The museum is tiny and shabby but I'm glad to see a real camp with my own eyes for free(and able to get out).

 ![prisoner barrack](https://upload.wikimedia.org/wikipedia/commons/4/40/Hoten_Camp.jpg)
 This picture is taken at the second floor of the only remaining prisoner barrack.
 I can barely see the stoves between the beds.